BonnyAD9/uamp/other/manpages/uamp1.md

 [`--`]

 Run new instance of uamp server.
-The instance must have unique combination of port and address so that it can create TCP server.
+The instance must have unique combination of port and address so that it can create HTTP server.
 The control messages will run on the server when it starts.

 If either port or address is specified (here or in the core options), the new